ckopec-dev/Stem-Cheatsheets/Electronics.md

 - Create a resistance in electron flow, like stepping on a water hose.
 - Convert 1st and 2nd stripe by color value, then add color zeroes.
+- Last band represents accuracy: silver is 10%, gold is 5%.
 - When resistors are in series, electricy has to pass through each of them to reach the other, so resistance rises.
 - When resistors are in parallel, electricty can flow through both, so resistance drops.